Florida rescuers struggle to save manatees hit by deadly algae

-TAMPA, Florida (Reuters) - Virginia Edmonds, standing in shallow water, used her legs to slowly nudge an ailing young manatee to one side of a treatment pool.
+TAMPA, Fla., March 14 (Reuters) - Virginia Edmonds, standing in shallow water, used her legs to slowly nudge an ailing young manatee to one side of a treatment pool.
 A half dozen other female members of a manatee rehabilitation team hovered close by - one with a syringe - waiting for the signal.

 “OK!”
 Edmonds called, as the others jumped in and threw a mat over the manatee to try and hold it still.

-The 545-pound (247-kg) mammal bucked, thrashed, rolled and tossed the women off before they could inject an antibiotic; just one minor challenge in an effort to rescue and treat members of this endangered species that are dying in record numbers from an algae bloom.
+The 545-pound (247-kg) mammal bucked, thrashed, rolled and tossed the women off before he could get his antibiotic injection; just one minor challenge in an effort to rescue and treat members of this endangered species that are dying in record numbers from an algae bloom.

 The so-called Red Tide algae bloom has killed a total of 181 manatees so far this year, according to the Florida Fish and Wildlife Conservation Commission.